opentok/opentok-web-samples/README.md

 The code for this sample is found the following subdirectories:

+* [Angular-Basic-Video-Chat](https://github.com/opentok/opentok-web-samples/tree/master/Angular-Basic-Video-Chat) -- This sample shows you how to connect to an OpenTok session, publish a stream, and subscribe to a stream using Angular 5.

-* Basic Video Chat -- This sample shows you how to connect to an OpenTok session, publish a stream, subscribe to a stream, and mute audio.
+* [Basic Video Chat](https://github.com/opentok/opentok-web-samples/tree/master/Basic%20Video%20Chat) -- This sample shows you how to connect to an OpenTok session, publish a stream, and subscribe to a stream.

-* Archiving -- This sample shows you how to record an OpenTok session.
+* [Archiving](https://github.com/opentok/opentok-web-samples/tree/master/Archiving) -- This sample shows you how to record an OpenTok session.

+* [Electron-Basic-Video-Chat](https://github.com/opentok/opentok-web-samples/tree/master/Electron-Basic-Video-Chat) -- This sample shows you how to connect to an OpenTok session, publish a stream, and subscribe to a stream in an Electron application.

+* [React-Basic-Video-Chat](https://github.com/opentok/opentok-web-samples/tree/master/React-Basic-Video-Chat) -- This sample shows you how to connect to an OpenTok session, publish a stream, and subscribe to a stream using React.
+You can also toggle the video by clicking on the Video button.

-* Signaling -- This sample shows you how to use the OpenTok signaling API to implement text chat.
+* [Signaling](https://github.com/opentok/opentok-web-samples/tree/master/Signaling) -- This sample shows you how to use the OpenTok signaling API to implement text chat.

 See the README file in each of these subdirectories for application-specific notes.